This sensor will easily detect the distortion of sheet of steel or glass it is attached to.

 Stabilisation.
 The peizo is directly connected to a AtoD input.
 The peizo is effectively a capacitor referenced to ground and can retain its charge for a considerable time.
-To ensure input operates within ADC range the microcontroller stabilises the voltage on the piezo disc at 50% supply voltage.
-This is with another pin on the microcontroller (3-state via 220 K resistor) to trim the input voltage up or down accordingly to reach the 50% point.
-During aquisition of 50% point the sensor sends raw signal level data messages on BusIO to show stabilisation is in progress.
+To ensure input always operates within ADC range the microcontroller stabilises the voltage on the piezo disc at 50% supply voltage.
+This is done with another pin on the microcontroller (3-state narrow pulses via 220 K resistor) to trim the peizo voltage up or down accordingly to stabilse it at the 50% point.
+During aquisition of 50% point the sensor sends out raw signal level data messages on BusIO to show the stabilisation is in progress.

 Standby.
-No BusIO data is sent out by sensor but remains receptive to configuration commands.
-The microcontroller continually monitors the input for the 50% point and fine tunes with maintanence pulses when needed.
+The sensor raw value is sampled several times per second and the last few values are kept in a buffer.
+No BusIO data is sent out but it listens for configuration commands.
+As mentioned earlier the microcontroller continually monitors the peizo voltage and fine tunes it with narrow maintanence pulses when needed.
 During a trigger this fine tuning is temporarily disabled.

 Trigger.
-If the input changes by a set threshold, an alarm condition.
-The last three historical raw sensor values before the trigger occured are sent out on BusIO, followed by ongoing real time raw sensor values.
+If the peizo voltage changes by a set threshold, an alarm condition.
+The last three historical raw sensor values before the trigger occured are sent out on BusIO, followed by ongoing real time raw sensor values during the alarm event.
 As the piezo sensor is practically limited to a length of sampling time (a few seconds to a minute) the alarm condition self cancels after sending a set number of raw sensor values.
 Then returns to the Stabilising.

 LED FLash Function.
 Redundant feature.
 Pin 7 connected LED / resistor.
-Flashing activate/deactivate via command over BusIO.
+Flashing activates/deactivates via a command received over BusIO.

 The sensor stores configuration data in the microcontroller's flash memory.
 BusIO address, Trig threshold, NFB control (in beta stage).